Hong Rengan: With the Taiping

 However, most of Hong's energy was dedicated to centralizing the authority of Taiping administration and revitalizing its military successes.
 He advocated building railroads, gaining the support of Western powers, and building banks in the areas under Taiping rule.
-Because of his beliefs, Hong is sometimes noted as the first modern Chinese nationalist, and he was mentioned in early writings by both the Kuomintang and the Communist Party of China.
+Because of his beliefs, Hong is sometimes noted as the first modern Chinese nationalist, and he was mentioned in early writings by both the Kuomintang and the Chinese Communist Party.
 These ideas, along with his clearly Protestant belief system, garnered the Taiping rebellion interest in Western circles.
 This interest would wane as Taiping troops moved closer to Shanghai and actively enforced their ban on opium within their realm.

 Most of Hong Rengan's reforms were never implemented.
 Though he had shown strategic talent in the few campaigns he commanded, his ideas clashed with the pre-eminent military prince of the Taipings, Li Xiucheng.
 In a large mission to retake the upper Yangtze River, Li refused the orders of Hong and returned to Nanjing.
 The failure of this mission allowed Qing troops to mount a massive blockade of the Taiping area of control and eventually led to the collapse of the rebellion.
 Hong Rengan's rule was soon reduced to decrees endorsed by Hong Xiuquan, but they were never followed or enforced outside the city.

 In 1864 Hong Xiuquan was found dead and the city of Nanjing soon fell to Qing forces.
 Hong Rengan and the other Taiping leaders fled the city and attempted to maintain their rule through the decrees of Hong Tianguifu, son of Hong Xiuquan.
 They were caught and sentenced to death.
 As seen in his confession before execution, Hong Rengan was the only prince of the Taiping rebellion to maintain his loyalty to the movement and never recant.
 He was executed in Nanchang (南昌), in Jiangxi, on 23 November 1864, shortly after the execution of the young Hong Tianguifu and Li Xiucheng.